Management’s Discussion & Analysis

 |Period of Delay||Change in Average Primary Surplus|

-Table 6 shows the cost of delaying policy reform to close the fiscal gap by comparing policy reforms that begin in three different years.
-Immediate reform would require increasing primary surpluses by 4.1 percent of GDP on average between 2019 and 2093 (i.e., some combination of reducing spending and increasing revenue by a combined 4.1 percent of GDP on average over the 75-year projection period).
-Table 6 shows that delaying policy reform forces larger and more abrupt policy reforms over shorter periods.
-For example, if policy reform is delayed by 10 years, closing the fiscal gap requires increasing the primary surpluses by 4.9 percent of GDP on average between 2029 and 2093.
-Similarly, delaying reform by 20 years requires primary surplus increases of 6.0 percent of GDP on average between 2039 and 2093.
-The differences between the required primary surplus increases that start in 2029 and 2039 (4.9 and 6.0 percent of GDP, respectively) and that which starts in 2019 (4.1 percent of GDP) is a measure of the additional burden that delay would impose on future generations.
-Future generations are harmed by policy reform delay, because the higher the primary surplus is during their lifetimes the greater the difference is between the taxes they pay and the programmatic spending from which they benefit
+Table 7 shows the cost of delaying policy reform to close the fiscal gap by comparing policy reforms that begin in three different years.
+Immediate reform would require increasing primary surpluses by 6.2 percent of GDP on average between 2022 and 2096 (i.e., some combination of reducing spending and increasing revenue by a combined 6.2 percent of GDP on average over the 75-year projection period).
+Table 7 shows that delaying policy reform forces larger and more abrupt policy reforms over shorter periods.
+For example, if policy reform is delayed by 10 years, closing the fiscal gap requires increasing the primary surpluses by 7.3 percent of GDP on average between 2032 and 2096.
+Similarly, delaying reform by 20 years requires primary surplus increases of 9.0 percent of GDP on average between 2042 and 2096.
+The differences between the required primary surplus increases that start in 2032 and 2042 (7.3 and 9.0 percent of GDP, respectively) and that which starts in 2022 (6.2 percent of GDP) is a measure of the additional burden that delay would impose on future generations.
+Future generations are harmed by policy reform delay, because the higher the primary surplus is during their lifetimes the greater the difference is between the taxes they pay and the programmatic spending from which they benefit.

-The past 11 years saw the national debt nearly double as a share of GDP, bringing it to a level not seen since shortly after World War II.
-The debt-to-GDP ratio is projected to rise over the 75-year projection period and beyond if current policy is unchanged, which implies that current policy is not sustainable and must ultimately change.
-If policy changes are not so abrupt as to hinder economic growth, then the sooner policies are adopted to avert these trends, the smaller the changes to revenue and/or spending that would be required to achieve sustainability over the long term.
-While the estimated magnitude of the fiscal gap is subject to a substantial amount of uncertainty, there is little doubt that current policy is not sustainable.
+The debt-to-GDP ratio is projected to rise over the 75-year projection period and beyond if current policy is unchanged, based on this report’s assumptions, which implies that current policy is not sustainable and must ultimately change.
+If policy changes are not so abrupt as to slow economic growth, then the sooner policy changes are adopted to avert these trends, the smaller the changes to revenue and/or spending that would be required to achieve sustainability over the long term.
+While the estimated magnitude of the fiscal gap is subject to a substantial amount of uncertainty, it is nevertheless nearly certain that current fiscal policies cannot be sustained indefinitely.

 The long-term fiscal projections reflect government receipts and spending as a whole.
-The SOSI focuses on the government's “social insurance” programs: Social Security, Medicare, Railroad Retirement, and Black Lung.23 For these programs, the SOSI reports: (1) the actuarial present value of all future program revenue (mainly taxes and premiums) - excluding interest - to be received from or on behalf of current and future participants; (2) the estimated future scheduled expenditures to be paid to or on behalf of current and future participants; and (3) the difference between (1) and (2).
+The SOSI focuses on the government’s “social insurance” programs: Social Security, Medicare, Railroad Retirement, and Black Lung.21 For these programs, the SOSI reports: 1) the actuarial PV of all future program revenue (mainly taxes and premiums) - excluding interest - to be received from or on behalf of current and future participants; 2) the estimated future scheduled expenditures to be paid to or on behalf of current and future participants; and 3) the difference between 1) and 2).
 Amounts reported in the SOSI and in the RSI section in this Financial Report are based on each program’s official actuarial calculations.

-Table 7 summarizes amounts reported in the SOSI, showing that net social insurance expenditures are projected to be $53.8 trillion over 75 years as of January 1, 2018 for the “Open Group,” an increase of $4.8 billion over net expenditures of $49.0 trillion projected in the 2017 Financial Report.24 The current-law 2018 amounts reported for Medicare reflect the physician payment levels expected under the MACRA payment rules and the ACA-mandated reductions in other Medicare payment rates, but not the payment reductions and/or delays that would result from trust fund depletion.25 Similarly, current-law projections for Social Security do not reflect benefit payment reductions and/or delays that would result from fund depletion.
-By accounting convention, the transfers of general revenues are eliminated in the consolidation of the SOSI at the governmentwide level and as such, the general revenues that are used to finance Medicare Parts B and D are not included in these calculations.
-For the FY 2018 and 2017 SOSI, the amounts eliminated totaled $32.9 trillion and $30.0 trillion, respectively.
-SOSI programs and amounts are included in the broader fiscal sustainability analysis in the previous section, although on a slightly different basis (as described in Note 23).
+This year’s projections for Social Security and Medicare are based on the same economic and demographic assumptions that underlie the 2021 Social Security and Medicare Trustees’ Reports and the 2021 SOSI, while comparative information presented from last year’s report is based on the 2020 Social Security and Medicare Trustees’ Reports and the 2020 SOSI.
+Table 8 summarizes amounts reported in the SOSI, showing that net social insurance expenditures are projected to be $71.0 trillion over 75 years as of January 1, 2021 for the “Open Group,” an increase of $5.5 trillion over net expenditures of $65.5 trillion projected in the FY 2020 Financial Report.22 The current-law 2021 amounts reported for Medicare reflect the physician payment levels expected under the MACRA payment rules and the PPACA-mandated reductions in other Medicare payment rates, but not the payment reductions and/or delays that would result from trust fund depletion.23 Similarly, current-law projections for Social Security do not reflect benefit payment reductions and/or delays that would result from fund depletion.
+By accounting convention, the transfers from the General Fund to Medicare Parts B and D are eliminated in the consolidation of the SOSI at the government-wide level and as such, the General Fund transfers that are used to finance Medicare Parts B and D are not included in Table 8.
+For the FYs 2021 and 2020 SOSI, the amounts eliminated totaled $43.2 trillion and $40.9 trillion, respectively.
+SOSI programs and amounts are included in the broader fiscal sustainability analysis in the previous section, although on a slightly different basis (as described in Note 26).

 Table may scroll on smaller screens